openharmony/docs/en/device-dev/quick-start/quickstart-standard-running-rk3568-burning.md

    ![en-us_image_0000001261395999](figures/en-us_image_0000001261395999.png)

    > ![icon-note.gif](public_sys-resources/icon-note.gif) **NOTE**<br>
-   > This operation is required only in remote access mode (in the Windows+Ubuntu hybrid build environment).
-If the local access mode (Windows or Ubuntu build environment) is used, skip this step.
+   > This operation is required only in remote access mode (in the Windows+Ubuntu hybrid development environment).
+If the local access mode (Windows or Ubuntu development environment) is used, skip this step.

 4. In DevEco Device Tool, choose QUICK ACCESS > DevEco Home > Projects, and then click Settings.